 Haight Street emo, black leather, black lips, torn black fishnets, leans against a dirty brick facade projecting street cool and rich-girl arrogance.
 "Spare change for smack?", in her raspy, sleepy voice.
 Panhandles heroin money, while her super-secret Marin County trust fund would buy a small country.
 It's a hobby.
-Tall boy stops, smirks, looks her up and down, says, smiling, "Well.
+Tall boy stops, smirks, looks her up and down, says, still smirking, "Well.
 You're a naughty little girl..."

 Drug-abusing lawyer with dangerous quantities of disposable cash, soft red curls, fast red car, looks up laughing at the tall boy driving as he jitters and tears into blind mountain curves, hugging the cliff wall, ignoring the warning signs, eyeballs like black pinpricks, fingers twitching on the wheel.
 "Sugar," she says, pressing her soft red lips against the skin of his thigh.
 "You're fun..."